 In particular, if you are a bit older or have a chronic disorder, or have a family should check critically whether switching into a private health insurance scheme really makes sense.

-However, getting into the public health insurance system as a foreigner freelancer is quite hard.
+However, getting into the public health insurance system as an international freelancer is quite hard.

 For freelancers who are considering going down the route of public health insurance, the income threshold is relevant for the size of the contribution.

 If you want to opt for public health insurance as a freelancer in Germany, there are many public health insurance providers to choose from.

 DAK Gesundheit or DAK is one of the largest statutory health insurance provider in Germany with over 6 million members.
 This public health insurance company has been around for 230 years, making it one of the oldest providers in the country.